dvollrath/Crops/Drafts/Constraint-Reply.md

 date: August 2019
 ---

-This is a consolidated reply, given the situation where you allowed us to pass along prior referee reports.
-We have grouped the topics or questions from all reviewers, to the extent we could.
-For some specific points, we included the original referee text, and our reply.
+This is a consolidated reply, given the situation where we were allowed to pass along prior referee reports.
+We have grouped the major questions from all reviewers to the extent we could.
+Following those major points are sections addressing some smaller questions from specific referees.

 ### Identification
 The primary concern across all referees was in the identification of the land elasticity.
 Without rehashing the entire setup, the key assumptions are that labor and goods are mobile *between* districts within states.
 With that assumption, most of the potential confounding variables (e.g. the agricultural wage and the relative price of agricultural goods) get swept up in state fixed effects, and we can identify the land elasticity from the relationship of agricultural productivity and the labor/land ratio.

-In the absence of the mobility of labor and goods, the referees (and your) intuition that our estimates would be biased towards zero is correct.
+In the absence of the mobility of labor and goods, the referees (and editors) intuition that our estimates would be biased towards zero is correct.
 If each district is autarkic, then there is no necessary relationship at all in the cross-section between labor/land ratios and productivity, and hence you would get estimates close to zero.
 The obvious concern is that in tropical areas there are more restrictions on mobility, for whatever reason, and that explains the low estimated land elasticities.

 So the core change to the paper was to document and justify the assumption of mobility across districts that allows us to use the state fixed effects to handle the unoberved (but common to all districts within a state) wage and relative price.
 The new section 2 of the paper provides that evidence, which we felt needed to come before the empirical set-up so that the source of the assumptions was clear.
 We do a few things there: